dbt-labs/corp/handbook/benefits.md

 ### [Medical Plans](https://www.notion.so/dbtlabs/US-Healthcare-Benefits-Overview-650cf65d9612445a8d7ce41e936b307f?pvs=4)

 We provide medical, dental and vision benefits to employees and their dependents as well as FSA, DCFSA, and HSA options.
-Health benefits are paid in part by the company.
-The remainder of the costs is the employee’s responsibility
+Health benefits are paid, in part, by the company.
+The remainder of the costs is the employee’s responsibility.

 Learn more about our medical plans [here](https://app.strivebenefits.com/dbt/2022-2023-medical?country=us).